 James Paddock is a visual artist.
 Mixing conceptual, video, man-made and found objects, he shares his unique view of the world.
-Discussing frequently overlooked matters from a philosophical perspective, Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.
+Discussing frequently overlooked matters with insight and awareness.
+Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.

 Paddock offers us his angle on life, which is an abstract reality of the everyday.
 With an eye firmly on the conditioning of humans and an evident concern for free speech, no perspective is left unexamined in Paddock’s artwork.